-No matter your level of experience, Upwork offers professionals the opportunity to earn income off of freelance work.
-Keep reading to learn how people turn their freelancing side hustles into a source of full-time income.
+In this guide, we will discuss everything you need to know to make money on Upwork.
+No matter your level of experience, this platform offers professionals the opportunity to leverage their skills to earn an income.
+Keep reading to learn how much Upwork pays and how you can turn your freelancing side hustle into a source of full-time income.

 What Is Upwork?